An efficient all-optical switch using a lambda atom in a cavity QED system: Introduction

 While the possibility of harnessing quantum optical systems for quantum information applications has gotten much attention in recent years, the feasibility of all-optical systems for classical information processing has yet to be demonstrated, despite decades of research \cite{Mill10a}.
 In order for optical logic to be competitive with silicon logic in the future, devices will have to operate on $\sim10$ attojoule energy scales (that is, hundreds of near-visible photons) \cite{Mill10b}, a regime in which quantum effects will be significant if not dominant \cite{Kerc11b}.
 Practical optical devices that leverage quantum dynamics will be essential, even for completely classical information systems.

 With this motivation, a device that couples a single atom (or atom-like solid-state defect) to the modes of an optical resonator has many intrinsic advantages.
 Discrete atomic levels effectively `digitize' the available system states and bestow the system with an inherent nonlinearity.
 Moreover, strong-coupling between atomic transitions and the optical modes may effectively route low-power lasers: a two-sided resonator that contains a single atom in an uncoupled state will transmit an on-resonant laser drive, while a coupled atom causes the laser to be reflected \cite{duankimble}.
-A recently proposed all-optical set-reset relay \cite{mabuchiswitch} demonstrates that these insights may in principle be leveraged for attojoule-scale logical devices suited for solid-state, nanophotonic applications in both classical and quantum information systems \cite{Kerc10}.
+A recently proposed all-optical set-reset relay \cite{mabuchiswitch} demonstrates that these insights may in principle be leveraged for attojoule-scale logical devices suited for solid-state, nanophotonic applications in both classical information systems and the classical information processing components of quantum information systems \cite{Kerc10}.
 For other recent work on all-optical switches see \cite{chen,lukin,albe,raus}.